This spicy and satisfying Turkey Chilli can be made ahead of time and also freezes well. It’s a perfect dinner for hectic evenings!

 Put the oil into a wide saucepan over a medium heat and add the chopped onion, garlic and turkey mince.
 Cook for a few minutes, breaking the mince up with a wooden spoon, until there is no pink remaining in the mince and the onion is translucent.

 Add the flour and spices to the pan and stir into the mince and onions.
 Cook together for 1-2 minutes and then stir in the tomato puree.

+Stir in the sweetcorn and then simmer for a further 10 minutes.
 The Turkey Chilli will be ready when the sauce has thickened and the vegetables are cooked through.

 Serve with your choice of accompaniments.